Harvey Fletcher: Graduate work

 In 1911, Fletcher was the first physics student to earn a PhD summa cum laude from the University of Chicago.
 His dissertation research was on methods to determine the charge of an electron.
 This included the oil drop experiment commonly attributed to his advisor and collaborator, Robert Andrews Millikan.
 Millikan took sole credit, in return for Fletcher claiming full authorship on a related result for his dissertation.
 Fletcher's contributions were detail-oriented but still contributed to the successful experiment, in which he incorporated, among other things, experience with projection lanterns.
 Millikan went on to win the 1923 Nobel Prize for Physics, in part for this work, and Fletcher kept the agreement a secret until his death.

 After completing his doctorate, he returned to BYU, where he became the head of the physics department.
 He served in this capacity from 1911 until 1916.
 Fletcher left BYU to work at Western Electric, establishing himself as a researcher.
+He organized the founding of the Acoustical Society of America (ASA) in 1929.
 He joined the Bell Telephone Laboratories' Engineering Staff Research Department where he found great interest in the physics of sound (acoustical science).
 He worked there from 1933 to 1949, when he became a professor of electrical engineering at Columbia University from 1949 to 1952.
-He returned to BYU in 1952 to be the Director of Research.
-He served in that role as well as being the first dean of the new College of Physics and Engineering Sciences until 1958.
+He returned to BYU in 1952 to be the director of research.
+He served in that role as well as being the first dean of the new college of physics and engineering sciences until 1958.

 Notable contributions

-Fletcher's contributions to of speech perception are among his best-known work.
+Fletcher's contributions to speech perception are among his best-known work.
 He showed that speech features are usually spread over a wide frequency range, and developed the articulation index to approximately quantify the quality of a speech channel.
 He also developed the concepts of equal-loudness contours (commonly known as Fletcher–Munson curves), loudness scaling and summation, and the critical band.

 At Bell Labs, he oversaw research in electrical sound recording, including the first successful stereophonic recordings, the first live stereo sound transmission, and the production of the first vinyl recording.
-All of this was done with the help of the conductor of the Philadelphia Orchestra, Leopold Stokowski between 1931–32.
+All of this was done with the help of the conductor of the Philadelphia Orchestra, Leopold Stokowski, between 1931 and 1932.
 Some of his other accomplishments include the production of the first functional hearing aid, the 2-A audiometer, and the artificial larynx.
 At Bell Labs, he worked with and was reportedly a tremendous influence on Harold Burris-Meyer, who developed advances in psychoacoustics.